jeremylong/DependencyCheck/README.md

 ### Command Line

 More detailed instructions can be found on the [dependency-check github pages](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/installation.html).
-The latest CLI can be downloaded from bintray's (dependency-check page](https://bintray.com/jeremy-long/owasp/dependency-check).
+The latest CLI can be downloaded from bintray's [dependency-check page](https://bintray.com/jeremy-long/owasp/dependency-check).

 On *nix
 ```